konstructio/kubefirst/docs/kubefirst/github/github-repositories.md

 The gitops repo houses all of our IAC and all our gitops configurations.
 All the infrastructure that you receive with kubefirst was produced by some combination of terraform and argocd.
 You will add to this repository as your business needs require new infrastructure or new applications.

-`metaphor's`
+`metaphor suite`

-Metaphor's are example applications used to showcase certain features of the kubefirst platform.
-Metaphors has CI/CD that delivers the app to a development, staging, and production namespace in your kubernetes cluster.
+The Metaphor suite is a se of example applications used to showcase certain features of the kubefirst platform.
+The Metaphor apps have CI/CD that deliver each app to a development, staging, and production namespace in your kubernetes cluster.
 Its secrets in vault are bound to the metaphor app through the use of external-secrets, a handy kubernetes utility to keep kubernetes secrets in sync with the vault source of truth.
 It also demonstrates how DNS entries automatically will be automatically created in route53 using external-dns.
 It has auto-renewing short-lived certificates generated and auto-renewed as well